RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 ```
 This will give you the ability to run your program on a real Universal robot (UR3, UR5, UR10).

-*Beaware that you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
-Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.*
+**Beaware that you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
+Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.**

-You can download the package from this github.
-This will give you a simulation of the arm.:
+# Installing the ROS-assignment-2 package
+This package contains the UR3, Gripper and working environment descriptions for planning and executing multi-joint movements with MoveIt!.:
+## Installing in your catkin work space:
 ```
 cd catkin_ws
 git clone https://github.com/RoboHubEindhoven/ROS-assignment-2.git